stacksjs/stacks/README.md

-buddy build # follow CLI prompts to select which library (or server) to build buddy commit # follow CLI prompts for committing changes buddy release # creates the releases for the stack & consequently, publishes them to npm buddy upgrade # auto-update deps & the Stacks framework
+buddy build # follow CLI prompts to select which library (or server) to build buddy commit # follow CLI prompts for committing changes buddy release # creates the releases for the stack & consequently, publishes them to npm buddy upgrade # auto-update all deps & the Stacks framework

 buddy make:component HelloWorld # scaffolds a component buddy make:function HelloWorld # scaffolds a function